OpenMDAO/OpenMDAO-Procedures/release/index.rst

 .. note:: It's highly recommended that you add an OS X host to the hosts in your
-      testhosts.cfg file, because by default no OS X machine will be tested.
+          ``testhosts.cfg`` file, because by default no OS X machine will be tested.
           At the bottom of the ``config/testhosts.cfg`` file in the repository there is an example of an OS X host.

-Assuming all of the ``release test`` commands succeeded, the final step is to run ``release finalize``, which will place the new release on the openmdao.org web site and update and tag the dev branch of the official OpenMDAO-Framework repository on github.
+Assuming all of the ``release test`` commands succeeded, the final step is to run ``release finalize``, which will place the new release on the ``openmdao.org`` website and update and tag the dev branch of the official OpenMDAO-Framework repository on GitHub.
 Since this updates the dev branch, it will trigger automated branch tests.

 Running ``release finalize`` with ``-h`` will display the following help message: